St. Luke's Church, Dublin: History as a church

 In 1708, an act of parliament was passed, dividing the parish of St. Nicholas Without and giving part of it the denomination of St. Luke's.
-A glebe house was erected on The Coombe for the vicar, who was nominated by the Chapter of St. Patrick's Cathedral, and the church of St. Luke erected not far from the Glebe, probably by Thomas Burgh, Surveyor General.
+A glebe house was erected on The Coombe for the vicar, who was nominated by the Chapter of St. Patrick's Cathedral, and the church of St. Luke erected not far from the Glebe, by Thomas Burgh, Surveyor General.

+The church was consecrated on 7 October 1716.
+Other craftsmen recorded as working on the building include Francis Quin as bricklayer, William Caldbeck and John Whinnery as stonemasons and Isaac Wills as a carpenter.

+Much of the interior survived until its destruction in 1986 including the original barley twist banisters which are typical of the period and survive in nearby buildings of the same period.

 It has been said that the church was built mainly for the benefit of the conformist French Huguenot weavers who lived in the neighbourhood.
 However, very few, if any, French names appeared in the parish registers from this time - the Huguenots had their own place of worship in a chapel in nearby St. Patrick's Cathedral.
 However, there was a huge influx of weavers and others associated with the silk and poplin industries and cotton and wool manufacture.

+Early maps show the church was accessed by a tree lined avenue from the Coombe.

 Later history

 The church was closed in 1975.
 It was burned by an arsonist in 1986.
-It is in the ownership of Dublin City Council and is listed for conservation by the Council.
+It is in the ownership of Dublin City Council and is a protected structure.

 The church was reopened in 2017 after a complete restoration, in which a new two floor office facility was installed within the church walls.

 The grounds were converted into public space, and the graves were moved by Dublin City Council.